Mahasweta-usc/NLP4GOV/README.md

 * Free : Nvidia T4 GPU
 * Pro ($9.99/month) : Nvidia T4/ V100/ A100 + High RAM CPU.
 Check website for unit rate charges for different GPUs and their features.

-For most notebooks here however, users should not require premium subscriptions.
+For most notebooks here however, **users should not require premium subscriptions**.
 A free T4 GPU generally suffices, unless the specific use case involves high volumes (hundreds of MBs to several GBs) of text data and necessitates more compute/speed.

 ## Getting Started